 Showcasing traditional Viennese style baking, Gerry Frank’s Konditorei has served as a Salem staple for over half a century.
 No classy Salem soiree is complete without at least one of Gerry’s cakes, but you don’t have to wait for a special occasion to see what all the fuss is about.
 Stop in for a slice of chocolate fudge truffle cake or an Italian cream cake laden with pecans and coconut and iced with maple creamed cheese frosting.
 Diehard chocolate buffs can opt for a piece of Barney’s Blackout, which features five layers of dark chocolate goodness with rich fudge frosting.

 You’ll understand why they chose their name after one bite of a Marionberry scone at Pure Bliss.
-Their maple-glazed cinnamon rolls are another reason to make this Central Point café a favorite stopping place.
+Their maple-glazed cinnamon rolls are another reason to make this Oregon City café a favorite stopping place.
 Try a piece of banana or Guinness cake for an extra special treat.

 Who can resist stopping at a place that calls itself Fat Cupcake?
 This Oregon City cupcake concept became so popular that they opened a second location in nearby Portland, so be sure to give both places a try to see if you can figure out which one makes a better Mona Lisa–that’s classic white cake, strawberries topped off with vanilla buttercream frosting in the shape of a rose.